stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 declared, could more profoundly revolutionise the current conception of things.

-  As to his graveyard search, whose object he freely admitted, but the details of whose progress he did not relate, he said he had reason to think that Joseph Curwen&rsquo;s mutilated headstone bore certain mystic symbols&mdash;carved from directions in his will and ignorantly spared by those who had effaced the name&mdash;which were absolutely essential to the final solution of his cryptic system.
+  As to his graveyard search, whose object he freely admitted, but the details of whose progress he did not relate, he said he had reason to think that Joseph Curwen's mutilated headstone bore certain mystic symbols--carved from directions in his will and ignorantly spared by those who had effaced the name--which were absolutely essential to the final solution of his cryptic system.
 Curwen, he believed, had wished to guard his secret with care; and had consequently distributed the data in an exceedingly curious fashion.
-When Dr. Willett asked to see the mystic documents, Ward displayed much reluctance and tried to put him off with such things as photostatic copies of the Hutchinson cipher and Orne formulae and diagrams; but finally shewed him the exteriors of some of the real Curwen finds&mdash;the   &ldquo;Journall and Notes&rdquo;,   the cipher (title in cipher also), and the formula-filled message   &ldquo;To Him Who Shal Come After&rdquo;  &mdash;and let him glance inside such as were in obscure characters.
+When Dr. Willett asked to see the mystic documents, Ward displayed much reluctance and tried to put him off with such things as photostatic copies of the Hutchinson cipher and Orne formulae and diagrams; but finally shewed him the exteriors of some of the real Curwen finds--the    "Journall and Notes ",   the cipher (title in cipher also), and the formula-filled message    "To Him Who Shal Come After "  --and let him glance inside such as were in obscure characters.

-  He also opened the diary at a page carefully selected for its innocuousness and gave Willett a glimpse of Curwen&rsquo;s connected handwriting in English.
-The doctor noted very closely the crabbed and complicated letters, and the general aura of the seventeenth century which clung round both penmanship and style despite the writer&rsquo;s survival into the eighteenth century, and became quickly certain that the document was genuine.
+  He also opened the diary at a page carefully selected for its innocuousness and gave Willett a glimpse of Curwen's connected handwriting in English.
+The doctor noted very closely the crabbed and complicated letters, and the general aura of the seventeenth century which clung round both penmanship and style despite the writer's survival into the eighteenth century, and became quickly certain that the document was genuine.
 The text itself was relatively trivial, and Willett recalled only a fragment:

-  &ldquo;Wedn.
+   "Wedn.
 16 Octr.
 1754.
-My Sloope the   Wakeful   this Day putt in from London with XX newe Men pick&rsquo;d up in y    e     Indies, Spaniards from Martineco and 2 Dutch Men from Surinam.
-Y    e     Dutch Men are like to Desert from have&rsquo;g hearde Somewhat ill of these Ventures, but I will see to y<font size=-2>  e     Inducing of them to Staye. ffor Mr. Knight Dexter of y<font size=-2>  e     Boy and Book 120 Pieces Camblets, 100 Pieces Assrtd.
-Cambleteens, 20 Pieces blue Duffles, 100 Pieces Shalloons, 50 Pieces Calamancoes, 300 Pieces each, Shendsoy and Humhums. ffor Mr. Green at y    e     Elephant 50 Gallon Cyttles, 20 Warm&rsquo;g Pannes, 15 Bake Cyttles, 10 pr.
-Smoke&rsquo;g Tonges. ffor Mr. Perrigo 1 Sett of Awles, ffor Mr. Nightingale 50 Reames prime Foolscap.
-Say&rsquo;d y<font size=-2>  e     SABAOTH thrice last Nighte but None appear&rsquo;d.
-I must heare more from Mr. H. in Transylvania, tho&rsquo; it is Harde reach&rsquo;g him and exceeding strange he can not give me the Use of what he hath so well us&rsquo;d these hundred yeares.
-Simon hath not Writ these V. Weekes, but I expecte soon hear&rsquo;g from him.&rdquo;
+My Sloope the   Wakeful   this Day putt in from London with XX newe Men pick'd up in y    e     Indies, Spaniards from Martineco and 2 Dutch Men from Surinam.
+Y    e     Dutch Men are like to Desert from have'g hearde Somewhat ill of these Ventures, but I will see to y<font size=-2>  e     Inducing of them to Staye. ffor Mr. Knight Dexter of y<font size=-2>  e     Boy and Book 120 Pieces Camblets, 100 Pieces Assrtd.
+Cambleteens, 20 Pieces blue Duffles, 100 Pieces Shalloons, 50 Pieces Calamancoes, 300 Pieces each, Shendsoy and Humhums. ffor Mr. Green at y    e     Elephant 50 Gallon Cyttles, 20 Warm'g Pannes, 15 Bake Cyttles, 10 pr.
+Smoke'g Tonges. ffor Mr. Perrigo 1 Sett of Awles, ffor Mr. Nightingale 50 Reames prime Foolscap.
+Say'd y<font size=-2>  e     SABAOTH thrice last Nighte but None appear'd.
+I must heare more from Mr. H. in Transylvania, tho' it is Harde reach'g him and exceeding strange he can not give me the Use of what he hath so well us'd these hundred yeares.
+Simon hath not Writ these V. Weekes, but I expecte soon hear'g from him. "

   When upon reaching this point Dr. Willett turned the leaf he was quickly checked by Ward, who almost snatched the book from his grasp.
 All that the doctor had a chance to see on the newly opened page was a brief pair of sentences; but these, strangely enough, lingered tenaciously in his memory.
-They ran: &ldquo;Ye Verse from Liber-Damnatus be&rsquo;g spoke V Roodmasses and IV Hallows-Eves, I am Hopeful y    e     Thing is breed&rsquo;g Outside y    e     Spheres.
-It will drawe One who is to Come, if I can make sure he shal bee, and he shall think on Past thinges and look back thro&rsquo;
-all y    e     yeares, against y    e     which I must have ready y    e     Saltes or That to make &rsquo;em with.&rdquo;
+They ran:  "Ye Verse from Liber-Damnatus be'g spoke V Roodmasses and IV Hallows-Eves, I am Hopeful y    e     Thing is breed'g Outside y    e     Spheres.
+It will drawe One who is to Come, if I can make sure he shal bee, and he shall think on Past thinges and look back thro' all y    e     yeares, against y    e     which I must have ready y    e     Saltes or That to make 'em with. "

   Willett saw no more, but somehow this small glimpse gave a new and vague terror to the painted features of Joseph Curwen which stared blandly down from the overmantel.
-Ever after that he entertained the odd fancy&mdash;which his medical skill of course assured him was only a fancy&mdash;that the eyes of the portrait had a sort of wish, if not an actual tendency, to follow young Charles Ward as he moved about the room.
+Ever after that he entertained the odd fancy--which his medical skill of course assured him was only a fancy--that the eyes of the portrait had a sort of wish, if not an actual tendency, to follow young Charles Ward as he moved about the room.
 He stopped before leaving to study the picture closely, marvelling at its resemblance to Charles and memorising every minute detail of the cryptical, colourless face, even down to a slight scar or pit in the smooth brow above the right eye.
 Cosmo Alexander, he decided, was a painter worthy of the Scotland that produced Raeburn, and a teacher worthy of his illustrious pupil Gilbert Stuart.

-  Assured by the doctor that Charles&rsquo;s mental health was in no danger, but that on the other hand he was engaged in researches which might prove of real importance, the Wards were more lenient than they might otherwise have been when during the following June the youth made positive his refusal to attend college.
+  Assured by the doctor that Charles's mental health was in no danger, but that on the other hand he was engaged in researches which might prove of real importance, the Wards were more lenient than they might otherwise have been when during the following June the youth made positive his refusal to attend college.
 He had, he declared, studies of much more vital importance